ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/forum_update.rst

 Inside the unzipped software you will also find two language files:

--  lang.forum.php
+-  forum_lang.php
--  lang.forum\_cp.php
+-  forum_cp_lang.php

 Upload these two files into your system/expressionengine/language/english/ directory on your server, replacing the existing ones.
 You should end up with:

--  system/expressionengine/language/english/lang.forum.php
+-  system/expressionengine/language/english/forum_lang.php
--  system/expressionengine/language/english/lang.forum\_cp.php
+-  system/expressionengine/language/english/forum_cp_lang.php

 Step 4
 ------

-Log into your ExpressionEngine Control Panel and visit this page:
+Log into your ExpressionEngine Control Panel and visit :menuselection:`Add-ons --> Modules --> Discussion Forum`.

-Add-ons > Modules > Discussion Forum

-Accessing that page will automatically tell ExpressionEngine to perform any internal updates that are needed for the new version.
+This will cause ExpressionEngine to automatically perform any internal updates that are needed for the new version.

-**IMPORTANT:** When you click on the link to the Discussion Forum module, the update will begin taking place.
+.. important:: When you click on the link to the Discussion Forum module, the update will begin taking place.
 Do not close your browser window or click on any links until the page has finished loading.
    Depending on the size of your forums, the update may take several seconds to complete.

 Step 5: Version Specific Notes
 ------------------------------